clojurewerkz/legacy-blog/source/_posts/2012-12-29-the-clojurewerkz-project-in-2012.markdown

 use many Clojure features that can be demonstrated better when put into a context: a series of blog posts about them is one example of how we can help improve Clojure documentation.

-Another aspect we have a lot to share about is library development and maintenance.
+Something else we have a lot to share about is library development and maintenance.
 With about 20 libraries, all compatible with 3
 Clojure versions, under our belt, we believe we know a thing or two about how to (and how *not to*) maintain an open source project.